 "Thank you, and God bless our military, our Veterans, and our nation."

 Eric K. Shinseki

 I WAS LOOKING FOR OLD UNIT MEMBERS FROM 1/11 ACR HOWITZER BATTERY FROM YEARS 88-91.
 I HAVE CONTACT WITH SEVERAL OF THE GUYS BUT WE ALL ARE LOOKING TO HAVE A REUNION AND WE CANT FIND SOME OF THE RED LEGS.
 PLEASE HELP IF YOU CAN THANKS SFC KB USA RETIRED.
-ROBBYKILLEBREW3@YAHOO.COM
+ROBBYKILLEBREW3@YAHOO.COMopens in a new window

 I’ve been getting the news letter for awhile, wanted to get into the e-mail link…I was the 1st Sqdn FSE SGT from Dec 87-90, been wanting to make the reunions, will try next year…note Eagleye was the nickname col then Gen now Abrams gave me in Graf…Serv with him again when he was the 2nd ID CDR, I would like to hear from those who remember me….thanks

 7524 Wister Pl

 Who is this Lt, what was his job in the 3/11th ACR, when was he stationed in BH and where is he standing?